 How Much Do Bay Windows Cost?

-The cost of a new bay window can start as low as $1,000 for a smaller fiberglass window and increase to more than $7,000 for a premium window with energy savings and a long life span.
+Bay windows can cost as low as $1,000 for a smaller fiberglass window and increase to more than $7,000 for a premium window, with energy savings and a long life span.
 The bay windows will vary in price based on the labor involved and the brand of the window you choose.

 Expect the larger windows to cost quite a bit more.
 In addition, remember that bay window prices don’t always include construction costs, and those can vary depending on where the bay window is being placed.